eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 A **primary key** is a specific choice of columns that can uniquely
 	identify rows \cite{WikipediaContributors2018a5} (or identify
 	a tuple in a relation \cite{WikipediaContributors2018a6}).
-	- For "the relational model in databases, a primary key is a specific choice of a minimal set of attributes (columns) that uniquely specify a tuple (row) in a relation (table)"
++ For "the relational model in databases, a primary key is a specific choice of a minimal set of attributes (columns) that uniquely specify a tuple (row) in a relation (table)"
 	\cite{WikipediaContributors2018a6};
-	- Mathematically, "a primary key is a choice of candidate key (i.e., a minimal superkey), and other candidate kets are alternate keys \cite{WikipediaContributors2018a6}.
++ Mathematically, "a primary key is a choice of candidate key (i.e., a minimal superkey), and other candidate kets are **alternate keys**

-A natural key is a primary key consisting of real-world observables
 	\cite{WikipediaContributors2018a6}.

+A **natural key** is a primary key consisting of real-world observables
+	\cite{WikipediaContributors2018a6}.

-A surrogate key is an attribute that functions as a key
+A **surrogate key** is an attribute that functions as a key
 	\cite{WikipediaContributors2018a6}.
 + In certain circumstances, during software development or a data science project, it can be inconvenient to use a natural key